Conservative, density-based smoothed particle hydrodynamics with improved partition of the unity and better estimation of gradients: Tests

 The simulation of the hydrostatic evolution of a two-phase system with very different densities and internal energies is far from being trivial with SPH codes.
-We consider a system of two fluids separated by a contact discontinuity but in pressure equilibrium:
+We considered a system of two fluids separated by a contact discontinuity but in pressure equilibrium:

-The system is isobaric with $P=2.5$~and we use $N=110^3$~equal-mass particles.
-If the density around the contact discontinuity is not adequately smoothed, the two phase system evolves non-physically when the full Lagrangian scheme (Eqs.~\ref{mom_1}, \ref{energy_1}, with $\sigma=0$) is applied.
-The reason is that the error in $\nabla\rho$~becomes too large at the contact discontinuity, inducing the tensile instability.
-This is just the kind of simulation where the use of the magnitude $\sigma$ (see Subsec.~\ref{subsec:sigma}), defined by Eq.(\ref{ramp}), becomes really helpful.
+The system is isobaric with $P=2.5$ and we use $N=110^3$ equal-mass particles spread in two nested body-centred cubic (bcc) lattices.
+The EOS is $P=(\gamma-1) \rho u$ with $\gamma=5/3$, the number of neighbors is set to $n_b=100,$ and the $sinc~(n=5)$ kernel \citep{cabezon2008} is used to interpolate.
+If the density around the contact discontinuity is not adequately smoothed, the two phase system evolves non-physically when the full Lagrangian scheme (Eqs.~\ref{mom_1} and \ref{energy_1}, with $\sigma=0$) is applied.
+The reason is that the error in $\nabla\rho$ becomes too large at the contact discontinuity, inducing the tensile instability.
+This is just the kind of simulation where the use of the magnitude $\sigma$ (see Section \ref{subsec:sigma}), defined by Eq.~(\ref{ramp}), becomes especially helpful.